lucashu1/link-prediction/README.md

 ### Results
 * `results/`: Pickle dumps of experiment results, with results (ROC AUC, ROC Curve, Avg.
 Precision, Runtime) stored for each link prediction method in Python dictionary form
 * `investigate-results.ipynb`: Generate and save bar plots/ROC curve plots for each method and graph type, save network characteristics to `.txt` files
-* `result-plots/`: Bar plots for the results of each experiment (ROC AUC, AP, Minimum Runtime), in .pdf form
+* `result-plots-by-graph/`: Bar plots for the results of each experiment (ROC AUC, AP, Minimum Runtime) organized by network, in .pdf form
+* `result-plots-by-algorithm/`: Bar plots for the AUROC results of each experiment organized by link prediction algorithm, in .pdf form